zakkg3/researchDataservice/README.md

 ## Collect data anywhere

 Build powerful offline forms to collect the data you need wherever it is.

-With just a tablet or simple smarphone: Install a the app , sync with the flag5-cloud server to install the forms and start collecting data.
-If you dont have connectivity, just keep collecting and once you have it back it will automatically syncronize.
+With just a tablet or simple smarphone: Install a the app , sync with the secure cloud-server to install the forms and start collecting data.

+If you dont have connectivity in the field, just collect in offline mode and once you have it back it will automatically syncronize.

 On the other end, you can securily connect to the server and access your data in real time.

-Every communication is fully encrypted.
+Every communication and pice of data is fully encrypted.
 You can also select where your data is stored.
 So you can be sure where it is.